danrobinson/tracestack/README.md

 # Tracestack

-Instantly search your Python error messages on the web.
+Tracestack lets you search your latest Python error message on Stackoverflow or Google, with a single keystroke.

 ## Features

-* Integrate it into your code in seconds, or run it from the command line
+* Integrate tracestack into your code in seconds, or run it from the command line
 * Post-mortem mode
 * REPL mode
 * Compatible with Python 2 and 3
 * Can search for answers on:
     * Google, limited to stackoverflow.com (default)
-    * The entire web (via Google)
+    * Google, searching the entire web
     * StackOverflow's own search engine

 ## Installation